lk-geimfari/mimesis/docs/getting_started.rst

 ---------
 Mimesis support over twenty different data providers available, which can produce data related to food, people, computer hardware, transportation, addresses, and more.
-See `API Reference <https://mimesis.readthedocs.io/index.html#api-reference>`_ for more info.
+See :ref:`api-reference` for more info.

 Generic Provider
 ----------------